robfatland/curriculum/README.md

-# curriculum
+# Curriculum

-notes on setting up cloud infrastructure, specifically student environments for a course
+Notes on setting up cloud infrastructure, specifically student environments for a course.